sugy/puppet-fluentd/README.md

 #### `purge_config_dir`

 Exclusively handle config files into `fluentd::conf_dir`.
-If `true` config files not created by puppet will be removed, default to `true`.
+If `true` config files not created by puppet will be removed, default to `false`.

 ### Public Defines